braze-inc/braze-docs/_docs/_hidden/private_betas/whatsapp_response_messaging.md

 ----------- |----------------
 Text |
-Images (JPEG and PNG)| Must be 8-bit, RGB or RGBA, and up to 5 MB for any type Audio| audio/aac<br>audio/mp4<br>audio/mpeg<br>audio/amr<br>audio/ogg (only Opus Codecs, base audio/ogg is not supported) Documents | text/plain<br>application/pdf<br>application/vnd.ms-powerpoint<br>application/msword<br>application/vnd.ms-excel<br>application/vnd.openxmlformats-officedocument.wordprocessingml.document<br>application/vnd.openxmlformats-officedocument.presentationml.presentation<br>application/vnd.openxmlformats-officedocument.spreadsheetml.sheet
+Images (JPEG and PNG)| Must be 8-bit, RGB or RGBA, and up to 5 MB for any type Audio| Must be in these supported formats:<br><br>audio/aac<br>audio/mp4<br>audio/mpeg<br>audio/amr<br>audio/ogg (only Opus Codecs, base audio/ogg is not supported)
+Documents | Must be in these supported formats:<br><br>text/plain<br>application/pdf<br>application/vnd.ms-powerpoint<br>application/msword<br>application/vnd.ms-excel<br>application/vnd.openxmlformats-officedocument.wordprocessingml.document<br>application/vnd.openxmlformats-officedocument.presentationml.presentation<br>application/vnd.openxmlformats-officedocument.spreadsheetml.sheet
 CTAs | See [Calls to actions](#ctas).
-Video | video/mp4, video/3gp<br><br>Only H.264 video codec and AAC audio codec are supported.
+Video | Must be video/mp4 or video/3gp.<br><br>Only H.264 video codec and AAC audio codec are supported.
 We support videos with a single audio stream or no audio stream.
 {: .reset-td-br-1 .reset-td-br-2}